The difference between IMS, WMS, ERP, BI, and Inact

 But it is not that simple.

-Because even though many of the systems overlap, they solve completely different problems and create vastly different types of value.
+Because even though many of the systems overlap, they solve entirely different problems and create vastly different types of value:

 An IMS is built for planning.